A B R I E F H I S T O R Y OF

 .

 The political transition brought no peace or revival for Anna Hall.
-Although the remaining parts of the building passed into private ownership, and ambitious restoration plans began to take shape — envisioning a refined hotel within the former manor — the project started under unfavourable circumstances.
+Although the remaining parts of the building passed into private ownership, and ambitious restoration plans were outlined — envisioning a refined hotel within the former manor — the project started under unfavorable circumstances.
 The slaughterhouse operating in the old stables posed a serious obstacle, while the economic crisis quickly drained the available funds.

 The abandoned reconstruction not only halted progress but accelerated decay.
-In the years following privatization, the condition of the building deteriorated year by year: the roof leaked like a sieve, ceilings collapsed, and plaster crumbled from the walls.
-The manor's stone and brick materials were taken away for use in other buildings; its ornamentation slowly vanished, and its facade faded, losing its former elegance.
+In the years following privatization, the condition of the building deteriorated year by year: the roof leaked like a sieve, the ceilings collapsed, the plaster crumbled from the walls.
+The stone and brick materials of the manor were taken away as building material; its ornamentation slowly vanished, and its facade faded, losing its former elegance.

-A separate chapter unfolded in the southern wing, where a slaughterhouse was established in the former agricultural section — operating continuously until 2015.
+The history of the southern wing was a separate chapter.
+A slaughterhouse was established in the former agricultural section — operating continuously until 2015.

-The once magnificent park turned into overgrown scrubland: the decorative trees aged or were cut down, and the carefully designed pathways disappeared without a trace.
+The once magnificent park turned into a wild bush: the decorative trees grew old or were cut down, and the carefully designed pathways disappeared without a trace.

-In the memories of the locals, the legend of the old Anna Hall still lived on, yet in reality, the building had become little more than a heap of ruins.
-Year after year, it drifted closer to complete destruction, as if it were merely waiting for its final demolition.
+The legend of the old Anna Hall was still alive in the memories of the locals, yet in reality the building slowly became a pile of ruins.
+Year by year, it drifted closer to complete destruction, as if it were merely waiting for its final demolition.

 Renovation ( 2018 – ∞)

 At the turn of 2017–2018, the fate of Anna Hall finally — and we hope permanently — took a positive turn.
-During these years, we managed to purchase the remaining parts of the building in several stages, with the intention not only to save it, but also to give it a new and worthy purpose.
+During these years, we managed to purchase the remaining parts of the building in several stages, with the intention not only saving it, but also to giving it a new and worthy purpose.

-Since then, the renovation has continued steadily, within the limits of our means.
-Though many long decades of work still lie ahead, we are preserving this small yet precious fragment of the past, step by step, brick by brick.
+Since then, the renovation has been processing steadily, within the limits of our means.
+Though we still have decades of work ahead of us, we are preserving this small but precious fragment of the past, step by step, brick by brick.

 .

 Today, Anna Hall is far more than a building.
-It serves as a venue for classical music concerts, chamber exhibitions, literary evenings, and community gatherings, while also remaining a living family home and one of the centres of the estate.
+It serves as a venue for classical music concerts, chamber exhibitions, literary evenings, and community gatherings, at the same time a living family home and one of the centers of the estate.

 Through its spirit, it brings to life a community of people connected to the manor — devotees of heritage preservation, supporters, artisans, visual artists, musicians, and visitors who love the arts.